dynatrace-oss/barista/documentation/linting.md

 ## Enable TSLint rules

-To use the Angular component TSLint rules in your project, add the following to your `tslint.json` file:
+To use the Barista component TSLint rules in your project, add the following to your `tslint.json` file:

 ```js